Typhoon in Tokyo

 I had craved Japanese style thick toast for over two weeks now and finally found a café around the corner from our Airbnb which served a breakfast set with thick toast and fried eggs, I do not know where my obsession about thick toast came from but I just love it.
 For those who have not tasted it , the toast is about 4cm thick golden on outside and soft in the middle, hard to get right if you do not have the Japanese style of western bread.

-Our first stop for todays exploring was Nishi Nippori station.
+Our first stop for today, before heading to Yanaka to explore the an almost forgotten part of Tokyo, was Nishi Nippori station.
 We exited the underground station on the north side and were right on Shimogoinden Bridge, which is above one of the busiest train crossings in Japan.
 Jerome had always had a big passion for train and this was meant to be one of the prime spots in Tokyo for Shinkansen and train spotting.

 He didn’t have to wait for very long and the first Shinkansen passed underneath us.
 We were soon joined by some other smaller children and a geeky teenager, who had all came for exactly the same reason – high speed train watching.
 We spent about half an hour watching the trains go by.